runemadsen/rune.js/index.md

 Grids have `move()` and `.rotate()` functions to move all shapes in the grid.

 If you have debug mode enabled, the grid modules will be drawn on the screen for reference.

+You can find a lot more example code in [the grid examples](http://printingcode.runemadsen.com/examples/#grid).

 ### Debug mode